Where can I get help / advice about Fees?

 Please see link to Medical Policy Fee Waiver: http://www.dcu.ie/fees/fees_forms.shtml

-You must inform your Programme Chair of your decision to withdraw .
-Your withdrawal can be processed online by you via your student app. page.
-It is important to note that once you have registered fees are due and sign a Withdrawal Form and submit this to Registry immediately:
+You must inform your Programme Chair of your decision to withdraw and you must withdraw online via your student app. page.
+It is important to note that once you have registered fees are due please sign a Withdrawal Form and submit this to Registry immediately:

 Please use the following link: http://www4.dcu.ie/sites/default/files/registry/R27%20Withdrawal%20from%20DCU.pdf you should also check to see how a withdrawal might affect you financially if you choose to return to University at a later date.
 See relevant section of our Website: (insert link withdrawal link)